Upload new images. The image library for this site will open in a new window.

 Other graduates of our program have entered graduate school or law school, where a concentration in media law has proved a natural path to follow.

-First- and second-year students are assigned an advisor within the College of Arts and Sciences' Undergraduate Academic Services (UAS).
+First- and second-year students are assigned an advisor within the College of Arts and Sciences' Student Success Center (SSC).
 In their third year, Communication students are assigned to a full-time faculty member within the department to assist them on their path to graduation.
 Students are encouraged to visit their advisor regularly to plan their course of study and for general academic information and advice.
 The department also encourages students to visit their advisors with any academic issues as well as to discuss plans for the future, such as careers or graduate school.